Moving to or from Finland

 If you intend to move abroad for less than a year, you will retain your coverage under the Finnish social security system for the duration of your stay and will qualify for Kela benefits.
 If you intend to stay abroad for more than a year, your residence will be considered as permanent, in which case your social security coverage in Finland will end.

 When moving to Finland, you will normally be covered by the Finnish social security system if you intend to move here permanently.
-Indications of a permanent move are, for example, return migration to Finland, employment in Finland lasting at least 2 years, and a marriage or other close familial relationship with a person permanently residing in Finland.
+Indications of a permanent move are, for example, return migration to Finland, employment in Finland, and a marriage or other close familial relationship with a person permanently residing in Finland.